 - Made all local authorities and police services in England & Wales aware of the support it can provide for watch schemes and Community Safety crime & disorder plans

-- Produced and maintain a website at www.nationalpubwatch.org.uk
+- Produced and maintains a website at www.nationalpubwatch.org.uk

 - Our first national conference for Pubwatch members was held in Clerkenwell, London, in 2003.
-Our seventeenth conference was held in Cardiff in 2020.
+Our nineteenth conference was held in Swindon in 2023.